oat-sa/taohub-articles/forge/user-guide/deliveries.md

 2. [[Manage Campaigns]]
 -----------------------

-The Manage Campaigns tab manages the campaigns list and the properties of these campaigns.\
+The Manage Campaigns tab manages the campaigns list and the properties of these campaigns.<br/>

 The campaign creation is carried by the selection of delivery(ies).

 The main functions of this tab: